vdamewood/siliko/Readme.txt

 XvcStatus enumeration is found in XVCalc.h with comments on what each status means.
 Depending on the status returned by XvcParse(), you may retrieve the value using either XvcGetInteger() or XvcGetFloat().

+Known Issue / Goals

+* The API is more complicated than it needs to be.
+* The CMakeFile.txt file in libxvcalc doesn't generate files with Flex/Bison correctly.
+* Flex and Bison may not be the best solution if XVCalc is going to support Windows.
+* Not all functions have been implemented.
+* The method for selecting a function needs to be replaced by a hash table.